-- If you think that your cat will not fulfil any one of the following criteria, please ask your Vet to check with us as soon as possible. - Your cat must have a high thyroid hormone concentration confirmed by your Vet. - Your cat's general health must be good.
+\\\ If you think that your cat will not fulfil any one of the following criteria, please ask your Vet to check with us as soon as possible. \\\

+- \ Your cat must have a high thyroid hormone concentration confirmed by your Vet. - \ Your cat's general health must be good.
 During the time that he / she is with us, we are not able to handle him / her very much because of the radioactivity.
-We are not able to groom cats and, while medications may be placed in food, they cannot be given directly.
-We do not want cats to become unwell when they are with us because we cannot treat them without exposing the Vets and Nurses in the hospital to high levels of radioactivity; therefore if your cat has significant medical problems, other than hyperthyroidism, he / she may not be suitable for this treatment. - Your cat must be reasonably well behaved.
-Many cats with hyperthyroidism can be a bit tetchy so your cat does not have to be an angel, but we cannot treat cats that will try to attack us as we care for them. - Ideally a blood test is done to check kidney function when the thyroid problem is controlled with medication prior to treatment with radioactive iodine.
-Hyperthyroidism boosts the metabolism and can hide problems such as kidney disease.
-In some cats medical treatment is not possible, either because the drugs do not work very well or because they cause adverse reactions.
-This will not usually stop us from treating your cat with radioactive iodine. - Tablets controlling thyroid hormone levels or the Y/D diet should then be stopped two weeks before your cat's appointment at the Queen Mother Hospital for Animals. - Your cat must be up to date with vaccinations for cat flu.
+We are not able to groom cats and, while their tablets may be placed in food, they cannot be given directly.
+We do not want cats to become unwell when they are with us because we cannot treat them without exposing the Vets and Nurses in the Hospital to high levels of radioactivity; therefore if your cat has significant medical problems, other than hyperthyroidism, he / she may not be suitable for this treatment. - \ Your cat must be reasonably well behaved.
+Many cats with hyperthyroidism can be a bit tetchy so your cat does not have to be an angel, but we cannot treat cats that will try to attack us as we care for them. - \ We strongly recommend that a blood test be done to check kidney function when the thyroid problem is controlled with tablets or diet.
+Hyperthyroidism boosts the metabolism and can hide problems such as kidney failure.
+The blood tests in some cases need to be done more than once, with a change in the dose of medication in between to get the thyroid hormone level right, so that the assessment of kidney function is meaningful.
+The blood tests are therefore best done at least four six weeks before your appointment with us.
+Please make sure that you bring a copy of the results of any blood tests that have been done by your Vet to your appointment.
+If your Vet is concerned about any of the test results, they are welcome to consult with us by telephone or fax. - \ Tablets controlling thyroid hormone levels or the Y/D diet should then be stopped two weeks before your cat's appointment at the Queen Mother Hospital for Animals. - \ Your cat must be up to date with vaccinations for cat flu.